NDHANA94/git_demo/README.md

     - fixing merge complex:
         - if u use vs code, you will see in the file where merge complex happens. and vs code allows you to resolve it (resolve in merge editer).
         - after resolving the merge complex, see `git status`.
 It will show u that u have to commit again the feature (quick-test) branch.
-        - after u made a commit, now u can merge main to quick-test branch.
+        - after u made a commit, now u can merge main to quick-test branch using `git merge main`